zwenergy/Superpico/README.md

 |74LVC245AT20 | 3 |

 ### PCB
 The PCB can be ordered using the Gerber files.
-A width of **1.2 mm** should be chosen with ENIG surface.
+A width of **1.0mm or 1.2 mm** should be chosen with ENIG surface.